 DMZ configuration in OpenWrt Wi-Fi Routers

-DMZ feature mostly required to access private IP address from the public network using the DMZ option.
+DMZ feature mostly required to access private IP addresses from the public network using the DMZ option.
 You can access your NVR and DVR from any location using the internet for live view.

 What is DMZ